ajinsh/opensearch-manual-snapshot/README.md

 * Create a Lambda Function using option  "Author from scratch".
 Enter function-name.
 Select Runtime > Python 3.x.
 Please note that the lambda function test has been made using Python 3.9.
 Keep architecture "x86_64".
 Leave the advanced settings as default.
 Finally, click on "Create Function".
+Ensure that the Lambda function IAM Role has permissions for `ES:HttpGet` and `ES:HttpPut`.
+If Amazon Opensearch Domain has fine-grained access control, map the the Lambda function IAM rol to `manage_snapshots` inbuilt role [Creating index snapshots in Amazon OpenSearch Service - Step 1: Map the snapshot role in OpenSearch Dashboards (if using fine-grained access control)](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-fgac)

 * Once the function has been created, click on "Upload from" > ".zip file" and upload the `Opensearch-Manual-Snapshot.zip`.